 - We’re choosing 100% recycled paper for our printed materials.

-- We are re-using corflute signage from last year wherever we can and redesigning any new signage to incorporate reused and recycled materials.
+- We are re-using corflute signage from previous years wherever we can and redesigning any new signage to incorporate reused and recycled materials.

 - We’re are powering some of our City of Science activations using solar power.